The 25 Best Core Exercises For Runners

 It’s key to manage dizziness while exercising right.

-Ignore your symptoms and it will get worse.
+Ignore your symptoms, and it will get worse.

 Before picking up running again, try to rule out the cause of the lightheadedness and a practical solution.

-In case you adjust your training approach but continue to dizziness while exercising, make an appointment with your doctor ASAP.
+If you adjust your training approach but continue to dizziness while exercising, make an appointment with your doctor ASAP.

 How to Run Sub 20-Minute 5K